timalbert/livefortheline/source/_updates/2022-09-06-hope-through-terminal-illness.blade.md

 ## My own tragedy struck

 Then, a tidal wave of suffering came straight at me.
 After an abrupt, traumatic surgery, I was told unimaginable news.
 I had brain cancer and there is no known cure.
 My life would likely be painful and shortened by this terrible disease.
-There isn't even a category of “remission” for this diagnosis.
+There isn't even a category of remission for this diagnosis.

 Will anything ever be the same again?
 What will happen to my family?
 Where can I turn?
 Questions only mounted and fears of the future quickly set in.
 The perception others had of a man with “strong faith” started to look a lot more like flimsy self-reliance.